 Equiano was first shipped across the Atlantic to Barbados and then Virginia, where he was sold to a Royal Navy officer who renamed him ‘Gustavus Vassa’ after the 16th-century Swedish king.
 During the eight years, he was enslaved by the Navy officer, Equiano traveled the oceans, was baptized, and learned to read and write.
 He was then sold to a ship captain in London, who took him to Montserrat, where he was again sold to a prominent merchant.
 He worked at various enslaved jobs before arriving in England and buying his freedom.

-Equiano then spent much of the next 20 years travelling the world, including trips to Turkey and the Arctic.
+Equiano then spent much of the next 20 years traveling the world, including trips to Turkey and the Arctic.
 In the last decade of his life, he established his fame as a literate, devout political activist.
-As an abolitionist, he lobbied for the interest of the local Black community, campaigning in print and and in public for an end to the Maafa (slavery).
+As an abolitionist, he lobbied for the interest of the local Black community, campaigning in print and in public for an end to the Maafa (slavery).
 In 1792, Equiano married an Englishwoman and they had two daughters.

 Despite all the suffering that the Atlantic system of the Maafa (enslavement/slavery) heaped on him, and against all the odds he managed to create a great life for himself and a respected position in contemporary British society.

 - Equiano’s enslavement was enforced at sea on Royal Navy ships.
 He was a witness to the Seven Years War.
 In the 1760s and 1770s, he saw action in the Mediterranean, the Channel, and North America.
 He voyaged to the Arctic with the Phipps expedition and spent six months among the Miskito Indians in Central America.